safaabuzaid/safaabuzaid/README.md

 # Hi there 👋, I'm Safaa

-I’m a biomedical engineer on a mission to make AI in healthcare *actually work* — not just in theory, but in messy, real-world clinics
+I’m a biomedical engineer on a mission to make AI in healthcares *actually work* — not just in theory, but in messy, real-world clinics

 ## About Me